-To add new terms (you can do that independently on either side):
+To add new terms (you can do that independently on either side) to:

-- To add a target term: Type the term in the text box below the target language.
-(In the example, it's German.)
-Click the Add icon next to the text box.
+A target term: Type the term in the text box below the target language.
+(In the example, it's Hungarian.)Then click the Add new term icon next to the text box.
 The term appears on the list.
 Repeat this to add variants of the same term here.

-memoQ will match these terms to the source text: Normally, memoQ will find a word in the source text if there is an exact match for it - or when a suffix is added to it, but the term is still at the beginning of the word form, and it's at least one-half as long.
-For example: The term 'cat' will be found in 'cats', but not in 'catnapping'.
+memoQ will match these terms to the source text.
+Normally, memoQ finds a word in the source text if there is an exact match for it - or when a suffix is added, but the term is still at the beginning of the word form, and it's at least one-half as long.
+For example, the term 'cat' will be found in 'cats' but not in 'catnapping'.